oasis-tcs/csaf/csaf_2.1/prose/edit/src/profiles.md

 > This is important to prepare forward compatibility as later versions of CSAF might add new profiles.
 > Therefore, the values which can be used for the profile "CSAF Base" might change.

-## Profile 2: Security incident response
+## Profile 2: Security Incident Response

 This profile SHOULD be used to provide a response to a security breach or incident.
 This MAY also be used to convey information about an incident that is unrelated to the issuing party's own products or infrastructure.